 - Pre-departure orientation

-Optional Transportation Package On a space-available basis, students may purchase the optional transportation package consisting of round-trip airfare (Seattle – London – Seattle) and round-trip transfers overseas between the airport and the housing in London for an additional $325 excluding mandatory U.S. government and airline-imposed departure taxes, fees and fuel surcharges of $533 (subject to change) for which students will be billed separately.
+On a space-available basis, you may purchase the optional transportation package consisting of round-trip airfare (Seattle – London – Seattle) and round-trip transfers overseas between the airport and the housing in London for an additional $325 excluding mandatory U.S. government and airline-imposed departure taxes, fees, and fuel surcharges of $533 (subject to change) for which you will be billed separately.
 A minimum of 10 participants must purchase the flight for it to be offered.
-AIFS will reserve spaces at the above prices according to information on the student application form.
-Once airline tickets have been issued to students they can only be changed directly with the issuing agent- agent and airline-imposed penalties apply.
+AIFS will reserve spaces at the above prices according to information on the your application form.
+Once airline tickets have been issued they can only be changed directly with the issuing agent – agent- and airline-imposed penalties apply.
 Participants wishing to cancel from the flight must notify AIFS in writing by Friday, July 27, 2018.
 Cancellation penalties may apply.
 Tickets are non-refundable after this date.

 - $250 refundable damage deposit

 - College tuition and fees

 - Course books or materials (unless specified)

 - Passport and visa fees if applicable

 - Meals not mentioned above

 - Anything not specified as included in the program

 - Optional personal effects coverage and medical insurance upgrade